Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.09 - INSERT and ADD data - Travel Tracker Part 2/README.md

 ```

 In the SQL command, use dollar sign placeholders for the values you want to insert.
 The array after the comma contains the corresponding variables or expressions, which are inserted in order.

+## Handling Form Input and Database Logic

+In your `index.js`, handle the form entry by checking which action the form uses and catching it in your server.
+With body-parser installed and enabled, you can access the data from the input.
+Check the country name the user typed against the countries table to get the corresponding country code, then save that code into the `visited_countries` table.
+Use this data to update the world map.

+There are several programming challenges here, involving some thinking, debugging, and trial and error.
+Give it a good attempt.